 - plain yogurt

 - kidney beans

 - fruits, such as bananas, avocados, and peaches

 - fish, such as salmon, tuna, and cod

-You should limit your intake of processed foods because they’re a poor source of potassium.
 If you work out regularly and sweat a lot, consider adding a post-workout banana smoothie to your routine.
-This can replenish some of the potassium you lost and help balance your body’s electrolyte levels.
+This can replenish some of the potassium lost in your sweat and help balance your body’s electrolyte levels.

-If you feel as though you aren’t getting enough potassium, make an appointment with your doctor.
+If you feel as though you aren’t getting enough potassium, make an appointment with a doctor.
 They can work with you to develop the best course of action.